-Please contact Reception if your child is unwell and needs to be seen the same day and the Receptionist will book an EMERGENCY appointment with one of the Clinicians.
+Please contact Reception if your child is unwell and needs to be seen the same day.
 Please be prepared to give the Receptionist some details so he/she can ensure your child gets the correct care.

 A phone app is now also available for NHS guidance on childhood illnesses.
 The app was designed, in partnership with the North East, for parents and carers providing NHS advice to help look after their children’s health.